 My dissertation project addressed some of the issues that arise in the use of digital technologies in heritage interpretation, such as the accessibility of these technologies for people who do not possess the technical skills or equipment required, as well as people who may face cognitive or physical barriers to engaging with digital heritage.

-Transparent Mixed Reality Display – Dissertation Project
+Transparent Augmented Reality Display – Dissertation Project

 AR has particular affordances in the field of cultural heritage.
 It can facilitate engagement by allowing users to view or interact with heritage sites or objects that may be fragile, or may even no longer exist.
 In this way AR can help to re-contextualise heritage.
 However, inclusive design must be a priority to ensure physical and cognitive access to digital heritage.

 For my dissertation project, I designed and constructed a transparent display device and created an installation of digital visualisations.
 I used the Jordanhill Cross at Govan Old Parish Church as a case study to demonstrate this technique.
 The Jordanhill Cross is an example of an Early Medieval standing cross, though only the base remains.
 However, a replica of the Jordanhill Cross stands outside Govan Old and has been completed with a cross head to show what the cross may have looked like.

 Using photogrammetry, I created a digital model of the Jordanhill Cross.
 The moss was cleaned off the model and the carvings were reconstructed.
 Then the cross head was digitally coloured.
 I produced several versions of the digital model, one monochrome and two polychrome, to highlight the speculative and subjective nature of many heritage visualisations.
 The three versions of the cross head were then combined in a short animation.